Table of Contents

 2. Stupa

-A dome-shaped building structure that formalise every time the Buddha’s mind and enlightenment.
+A stupa is a dome-shaped structure that honors the Buddha’s life and teachings, reminding people of his journey to enlightenment and the cycle of life, death, and rebirth.
 Earth, water, fire, air, and space are the five elements that are represented by symbols in the design.

 3. Bell (Ghanta)